roh-ann23/Cars_Blog/README.md

 - **MongoDB:** NoSQL database for storing car information.
 - **EJS:** Templating engine for generating HTML markup with JavaScript.

-### The Node Car Showroom application is a Node.js-based system developed using the Express.js framework, with MongoDB as the chosen database.
-This application manages information related to categories of cars, individual car designs, and user contacts.
-It provides endpoints to perform CRUD operations for categories, cars, and user contacts.

 ## Endpoints